bkocis/DRLND_Pr_1_Navigation/report.md

 - the Mean-Square-Error loss is calculated between the target and extected action-value functions
 - the loss is minimized in the backpropagation step

-The `learn` method is put into action the the `step` method of the `Agent` class.
+The `learn` method is put into action in the `step` method of the `Agent` class.
 Further on, the `step` methods is executed iterativelly in the `dqn` method of the main code section.

 #### 2.6 Replay buffer / experience replay